On Air Now: The Morning Show, Hosted by Gary Monte

 Research has tied elevated nitrate consumption to birth defects, colorectal cancer, thyroid disease and other ailments.
 Eighty percent of nitrate in the Des Moines and Raccoon rivers, the drinking water source for central Iowa, is directly tied to agriculture.

-Sources: “The best home water filters: our top picks,” by Leigh Matthews; Leaf Score, https://www.leafscore.com/eco-friendly-living-products/the-best-whole-home-countertop-and-shower-water-filters/#optim.
-“Polk County water report pins unhealthy rivers on ag pollution,” by Jared Strong, Iowa Capital Dispatch, June 25, 2025.
+What’s the concerned consumer to do?
+Get a reverse osmosis water filter and install it uhttps://www.leafscore.com/eco-friendly-living-products/the-best-whole-home-countertop-and-shower-water-filters/#optim“Polk County water report pins unhealthy rivers on ag pollution,” by Jared Strong, Iowa Capital Dispatch, June 25, 2025.

-“Polk County report: Majority of central Iowa water pollution tied to farming,” by Barreda, Eller, and Hajj; The Des Moines Register, June 27, 2025.
+“Polk County report: Majority of central Iowa water pollution tied to farming,” by Barreda, Eller, and Hajj; The Des Moines Register, June 27, 2025.“Reverse Osmosis Filters, when are they a good choice?” by Tasha Stoiber, Ph.D; Environmental Working Group, https://www.ewg.org/news-insights/news/reverse-osmosis-water-filters-when-are-they-good-choice

 “Finding a water filter that works for you,” by Paul Pestano, Environmental Working Group; https://www.ewg.org/news-insights/news/finding-water-filter-works-you.